>1. How did someone cause the Corinthian believer's grief? (5; and 1 Cor. 5:1)

 * 2 Corinthians 2:12 "Now when I went to Troas to preach the gospel of Christ and found that the Lord had opened a door for me,"

-* Acts 16:6-10 "Paul and his companions traveled throughout the region of Phrygia and Galatia, having been kept by the Holy Spirit from preaching the word in the province of Asia.
+* Acts 16:6-10 records Paul's first visit to Troas.
+"Paul and his companions traveled throughout the region of Phrygia and Galatia, having been kept by the Holy Spirit from preaching the word in the province of Asia.
 When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.
 So they passed by Mysia and went down to Troas.
 During the night Paul had a vision of a man of Macedonia standing and begging him, "Come over to Macedonia and help us."
 After Paul had seen the vision, we got ready at once to leave for Macedonia, concluding that God had called us to preach the gospel to them."

 >Who was Titus?
 (13, 8:23; Gal.
 2:1; Titus 1:4a)